RTcmix/rtcmix.github.io/reference/instruments/LPCPLAY.md

 the LPC synthesis.
 Several of them necessarily need to precede the **LPCPLAY** command itself.
 See the *Usage Notes* below.

+For all commands, parameters labled as Dynamic can receive dynamic updates from a table or real-time control source.

 <span id="LPCPLAY"></span> **LPCPLAY**

 Param Field	| Parameter | Units | Dynamic | Optional | Notes